 Girls perform during community water celebration

 After many years of hard work and persistence in partnership with Rotary International, the Rotary Club of Andover, MA, and Water Mission Kenya, we helped to bring a safe, clean, reliable source of water to the community of Gotichaki, where our school is located.
-Our Founder and Executive Director, Kwamboka Okari, shared the following message from a community-wide celebration held this spring:
+Our Founder and Executive Director, Kwamboka Okari, shared the following message from a community-wide celebration held in late March:

 We finally celebrated the H2Okari Safe Water Project yesterday.
 It was great and we had representatives from many quarters, including the Kisii County, the Constituency and the Community.

 Since November, 2017 when the taps started flowing with safe, clean and treated water, everyone in and around the community of Gotichaki started talking about the water which Margaret Okari school was instrumental in bringing to the community.

 All our immediate neighbours i.e. the dispensary, the polytechnic, the high school and the primary school are all enjoying safe clean water.
 Not to mention all the people in the surrounding Gotichaki area.

 No one ever imagined that they will ever have safe, clean and treated water piped from the stream down in the valley, flowing from taps near their homes.
 There are two points where taps are stationed.
 One at the dispensary and another one behind our school, by Evan's Kiosk.